Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Open ssh port (rate limiting enabled - max 10 attempts within 30 seconds)
 ufw limit from any to any port <THE PORT YOU JUST CHOSE IN sshd_config> proto tcp

-# Choose a port between 1024 and 6535 for other nodes to connect to.
+# Choose a port between 1024 and 65535.
 This will be your PUBLIC_ADDRESS_PORT
  sudo ufw allow proto tcp from any to any port <NUMBER BETWEEN 1024 AND 65535>

 # Re-enable firewall